Aimee Budd

 I offer a holistic style, using a range of counselling theories and mindfulness techniques all tailored to your therapeutic goals and needs.
 I work with many issues within my practice including, but not limited to, stress, anger, trauma, relationship issues, and anxiety.
 Sessions can be conducted online or over the phone.

-I spent the last few years specialising in working with adults and young people who have experienced loss and grief.
-During the Covid-19 pandemic I supported a secondary school academy offering counselling to their Sixth Form students who were struggling with anxiety and exam pressure.
+During the Covid-19 pandemic I supported a secondary school academy by offering counselling to their Sixth Form students who were struggling with anxiety and exam pressure.

-I work with St Barnabas Hospice as part of their counselling team supporting people across Lincolnshire who have experienced loss.
+I have worked with St Barnabas Hospice as part of their counselling team supporting people across Lincolnshire who have experienced loss.
 And have worked with Lincolnshire Centre for Grief and Loss as a children and young person counsellor.

 What Next?